Aidan Delgado: Army career

 At 19 years of age, Delgado joined the Army Reserves on September 11, 2001.
 After signing his enlistment contract, he learned of the 9-11 terrorist attacks on the United States.

 He was deployed to Iraq in April 2003.
 Because of his development of Buddhist beliefs, he filed for conscientious objector status.
 He continued to serve in Iraq while his request was processed.
 In November 2003, his unit was redeployed to Abu Ghraib prison.

 In April 2004, the Army recognized his conscientious objector status and he was honorably discharged.

 After the Army

 He returned to Sarasota, Florida and enrolled in the New College of Florida to continue his religion studies.
+He graduated in 2006.

 In 2005, Delgado began giving public presentations about his experiences in Iraq.
 The Associated Press described it as a "grisly roadshow" that gives "a disturbing account of routine brutality that he [Delgado] claims he saw during his year in Iraq."
 His presentations resulted in military investigations from the 81st Regional Readiness Command and the United States Army Criminal Investigation Command.

 In 2007, Beacon Press published a memoir of Delgado's time at Abu Ghraib and his conscientious objection entitled The Sutras of Abu Ghraib.

-In 2011, Delgado graduated from Georgetown Law.
+In 2011, Delgado received his Juris Doctor from Georgetown University Law Center.
+He was an associate with the international law firm Brown Rudnick.